 Commencing from November 11, 2016, Yum China also granted annual awards of common stock to non-employee directors for their service on Yum China's Board of Directors.
 The fair value of these awards is based on the closing price of the Company's common stock on the date of grant.
 The shares were issued outright to the directors on the date of grant, with no conditions attached.
 Therefore, the fair value of the awards was fully recognized as expenses upon grant.
-For the years ended December 31, 2023, 2022 and 2021, a total of 45,843, 47,820 and 31,182 shares of Yum China common stock, respectively, were granted to non-employee directors and the grant-date fair value of \$2.7 million, \$2.1 million and \$2.1 million, respectively, was immediately recognized in full in the Consolidated Statements of Income.
+For the years ended December 31, 2024, 2023 and 2022, the Company recognized in full the grant-date fair value of \$3.2 million, \$2.7 million and \$2.1 million, respectively, in the Consolidated Statements of Income and issued a total of 86,972, 45,843 and 47,820 shares of Yum China common stock, respectively.